ktsunkara9/quicklink/README.md

 - **Insomnia**: Import → From File

 **Note:**
-- Swagger UI doesn't work reliably on Lambda due to static resource serving issues
+- Swagger UI doesn't work on Lambda with AWS Serverless Java Container due to WebJar static resource serving limitations
 - OpenAPI spec export works perfectly and can be used with external tools
-- For interactive API testing on AWS, use Postman or cURL
+- For interactive API testing on AWS, use Postman or cURL (recommended)
 - Swagger UI works great for local development (http://localhost:8080/swagger-ui.html)

 #### Useful CDK Commands